-- The key customers (students, faculty and staff, community groups, etc.) linked to key products/services are limited-resource individuals and their families that are not traditionally served through outreach services.
+- The key customers, groups (students, faculty and staff, community groups, etc.), stakeholders and their key requirements/expectations are limited-resource individuals and their families that are not traditionally served through outreach services.
 The customer focus is on the underserved.
 The key customers are provided access to programs and services in a fair and equitable manner.
 Services are extended to everyone, whether they are an adult, youth and/or child.
 Students, senior citizens and farmers take advantage of the programs/activities offered by 1890. - The key stakeholders are the local, state and federal entities, members of the advisory board, faith based organizations, educational institutions, businesses, private industries and non-profit organizations. - The key suppliers and partners for the 1890 Research and Extension Program include local businesses, corporations, school districts, faith-based initiatives, child-care centers and foundations. - The 1890 operating locations are represented across the state.
 The main office is located on the campus of South Carolina State University in the R. L. Hurst 1890 Research and Extension Complex.
 Staff are housed in the Research facility and the John W. Matthews, Jr. Extension Center.
-County staff is located in various sites throughout the state.
-Three offices are located within the counties of Orangeburg, Marlboro and Hampton.
+County staff is located in various Three offices are located within the counties of sites throughout the state.
+Orangeburg, Marlboro and Hampton.
 Each cluster office serves multiple counties.
 The Orangeburg Cluster consists of Bamberg, Calhoun, Dorchester and Orangeburg counties.
 The Marlboro Cluster serves Dillon, Florence, Marion and Marlboro counties.
 The Hampton Cluster includes Allendale, Colleton, Hampton and Jasper counties.
 The Orangeburg, Marlboro and Hampton Clusters all house full-time staff members.
 The 1890 Cooperative Extension Program employees share office space with Clemson in three counties (Anderson, Greenwood and Williamsburg).
 Also, in the Anderson Cluster, at Westside Community Center, 1890 Extension has one youth agent and one Children, Youth and Families at Risk (CYFAR) program assistant.
 An agricultural agent is housed in the One youth/agriculture agent provides leadership for Greenwood Cluster. programs/activities in the Williamsburg Cluster. - The 1890 Research and Extension Program employs approximately 150 staff members, which include permanent, temporary and student employees.
-The employee categories are segmented as 17 classified, 38 unclassified, 6 P-14's, 31 P-13's and 58 P-13S's.
+The employee categories are segmented as 17 classified, 38 unclassified, 6 P-14s, 31 P-13s and 58 P-13S's. - The regulatory environment under which 1890 operates includes the occupational health and safety regulations issued by the state of South Carolina and/or federal governments.
+Financial and service requirements operate according to the rules and regulations governed by USDA and/or the state.

-- The regulatory environment under which 1890 operates includes the occupational health and safety regulations issued by the state of South Carolina and/or federal governments.
-Financial and service requirements operate according to the rules and regulations governed by USDA and/or the state. - The key strategic challenges for 1890 continue to be the ability to receive the state mandated match.
-This is extremely important based on the federal law that governs the 1890 Research and Extension Program.
-The 1890 Research and Extension Program receives federal formula funds each year for the 1890 Research and Extension Program.
-The Farm Security and Rural Investment Act of 2002 (H. R. 2646) requires a match percentage annually.
-Beginning in 2007, the mandated matching requirement is 100 percent.
-If we did not receive the required annual State Public Service Activities (PSA) match as stipulated in the Farm Security and Rural Investment Act of 2002, we would lose 50 percent of our federal formula funds.
-The lost funds would be redistributed to states that met the federal match requirement.
-If funding was cut, the 1890 Research and Extension activities/programs would have to be scaled back and/or eliminated, which would have a negative impact on our ability to increase or expand new and innovative programs/activities to the limited-resource communities served by 1890. - The performance improvement system(s) for 1890 includes progress relative to . strategic objectives and action plans, follows the goals and objectives within the five year Plan of Work.
+The performance improvement system(s) for 1890 includes progress relative to strategic objectives and action plans, follows the goals and objectives within the five year Plan of Work.
 Data/information analysis is used to provide effective support for decision making.
 Each program/activity has incorporated into its operation a measurement tool to analyze performance.
 The data is utilized in several ways, in order to provide effective support for decision making.
 First and foremost, program evaluations are conducted on a continual basis.
 In Extension, surveys were conducted to assess identified program priorities and to evaluate the impact of the services and/or programs.
 The agents/researchers develop evaluations, surveys and questionnaires that were tailored to the targeted audiences.
 A sign-in sheet or a personal data collection form is utilized for each program/activity.
 To ensure data integrity, timeliness, accuracy, security and availability for decision making, agents/ researchers conduct pre and post test.
 Agents/researchers request the services of the Information Technology (IT) division or Accountability Office to assist in the preparation of evaluation methods.
 The IT Division is also responsible for securing and analyzing the data once it has been collected.
-Upon USDA approval of the new Plan of Work, a reporting system will be implemented.